Azure/LAMP/docs/Get-Install-Data.md

   - **loadBalancerDNS**: This is the DNS name of your application load balancer.
 If you provided a `siteURL` parameter when deploying you'll need to add a CNAME entry in your DNS zone that should point to this address.
-  - **moodleAdminPassword**: The generated password for the "admin" user in your Moodle install.
   - **controllerInstanceIP**: This is the IP address of the controller Virtual Machine.
 You will need to SSH into this to make changes to your Moodle code or view logs.